MarcoPlatino/EulerKit/README.md

     - The ability to verify if a number is pandigital or not

 ### Quickstart:
-You can install the library by running this simple command:
+You can install the library by running:

 `pip install EulerKit`